 MY_OAUTH_CLIENT_SECRET as encrypted secrets to your repository:

 test: image: name: docker-registry.eccenca.com/eccenca-cmemc:latest entrypoint: [""] stage: test script: - cmemc --version - cmemc graph import graph.ttl $GRAPH - cmemc graph count $GRAPH - cmemc graph delete $GRAPH variables: GRAPH: "https://github.com/seebi/cmemc-workflow" CMEM_BASE_URI: $MY_CMEM_BASE_URI OAUTH_GRANT_TYPE: $MY_OAUTH_GRANT_TYPE OAUTH_CLIENT_ID: $MY_OAUTH_CLIENT_ID AUTH_CLIENT_SECRET: $MY_OAUTH_CLIENT_SECRET

-This snippet also demonstrates, how you can map your project variables to cmemc’s configuration variables.
+The above snippet also demonstrates how you can map your project variables to cmemc’s configuration variables.

 The Github project eccenca/cmemc-workflow provides an example gitlab pipeline description which uses cmemc to import a graph, count the triples and removes the graph afterwards.
 Here is an example output: